-As the Christmas season is here once again, I'd like to offer my short story, Twas a Crime Before Christmas, which originally appeared in The Orchard Press Online Mystery Magazine in 2009.
+As the Christmas season is here once again, I'd like to offer once again my short story, Twas a Crime Before Christmas: My Interview With Santa, which originally appeared in The Orchard Press Online Mystery Magazine in 2009.

 By Paul Davis